Did your Facebook Group just lose a bunch of members? Get to the bottom of why your membership numbers dropped.

 If you’re here, you have probably experienced a noticeable drop in your Facebook group members.
 There are a few reasons why this could happen, but one very new and very important Facebook update that is likely the reason.

 Facebook Groups are gaining significant traction as a more intimate way to connect with customers, prospective clients, and fellow creative entrepreneurs.
-As Facebook Biz Pages are becoming increasingly more dependent on boosted posts and ad campaigns to reach customer Newsfeeds, Facebook Groups are becoming the go-to route for marketing one’s business on Facebook and expanding your network.

 How do I add new members to my Facebook Group?

-In the coming weeks, folks that you’ve added to your group but who have never engaged with the group will appear in a new Invited Facebook Group Members section.
-They will not count towards your membership numbers until they Accept your invitation to join.
+Members that were added to your Facebook group but never engaged with the group will appear in an Invited Facebook Group Members section.

 This is the main reason why you may have seen an abrupt drop in your number of members.